nyc-cto/ds-ws-lpaas2/README.md

-# NYC Mayor's Office of the CTO Landing Page as a Service 2.0
+# NYC MOCTO Landing Page as a Service 2.0

 ## Requirements
 1. Operating System: macOS Sierra (10.12) or later, Windows 10, or Linux.